-Regarding the matching requirement, WVDED will enforce the 25% match requirement based on the aggregated project cost, not on an individual project.
-If an individual project is provisionally awarded and does not meet the 25% match requirement but the applicant offers a higher than 25% match in another project(s) and the additional match makes up for the value difference in the former so that the aggregate project match meets the requirement, then this is acceptable to WVDED.
+Applicants must commit at least \$500 of matching funds per location passed, for both Target and non-Target Locations, except in cases where WVDED has designated locations exempt.
+Additionally, each applicant must match 25% of the total cost of all its Proposed Projects, with the costs of any locations designed by WVDED as exempt reduced from this total cost.
+WVDED will enforce the 25% match requirement based on the aggregated project cost, not on an individual project.
+WVDED If an individual project is provisionally awarded and does not meet the 25% match requirement but the applicant offers a higher than 25% match in another project(s) and the additional match makes up for the value difference in the former so that the aggregate project match meets the requirement, then this is acceptable to WVDED.
 This meets the spirit of the 25% match requirement as established by NTIA in the NOFO.
 Table 13 provides an example of such an acceptable situation.
+Note that the match will be waived for High-Cost areas, as defined in Section 60102(a)(2)(G) of the NOFO.